francoisrv/pizzademo/README.md

 ## Mapbox

 I like Mapbox over other solutions like Google Maps or OpenMap because it is highly customizable.

+## Firebase database

+I use Firestore for storing data

 ## Firebase hosting